 2. Agencies should consider using a variety of techniques to resolve claims with common issues of fact or law, especially in high volume adjudication programs.
-In addition to the aggregate adjudication procedures discussed in paragraphs 3-10, these techniques might include the designation of individual decisions as "precedential," the use of rulemaking to resolve issues that are appropriate for generalized resolution and would otherwise recur in multiple adjudications, and the use of declaratory orders in individual cases.
+In addition to the aggregate adjudication procedures discussed in recommendations 3-10, these techniques might include the designation of individual decisions as "precedential," the use of rulemaking to resolve legal issues that would otherwise recur in multiple adjudications, and the use of declaratory orders in individual cases.